Gov't plans to slash development spending by 42% as another fiscal deficit looms - The Scoop

 Accrued expenses will take up the remainder of budget funds.

-The minister said the proposed budget will focus on four key areas — preserving public welfare; food security; providing support and assistance to the private sector; and enhancing human resource capacity for a future-ready workforce.
+The minister said the proposed budget will focus on four key areas — maintaining public welfare; food security; providing support and assistance to the private sector; and enhancing human resource capacity for a future-ready workforce.

 Some of the key allocations highlighted in the budget readout:

-Preserving public welfare
+Maintaining public welfare

 Food security